Mildura suburb profile

 Mildura demographics

-Mildura, located in the north-western part of Victoria, is a regional city known for its warm climate, vibrant agricultural industry, and scenic views along the Murray River.
+Mildura, located in the north-western part of Victoria, is a vibrant regional city known for its agricultural bounty, particularly in grape and citrus production.
 With a population of 34,565, Mildura offers a blend of urban and rural lifestyles, attracting families, retirees, and professionals seeking a relaxed yet connected community.
-The median age of 39 reflects a balanced demographic, with a mix of young families and older residents enjoying the area's natural beauty and community amenities.
+The median age of 39 suggests a mature population, with a mix of young families and older residents enjoying the area's natural beauty and community amenities.

 Mildura infrastructure, key developments and investment opportunities